-I think there are pros and cons with each scenario, and I don't want to discuss in this article.
+I think there are pros and cons to each scenario, and I don't want to discuss them in this article.
 Here, I just want to show how to prepare your Meteor application to be deployed using a Docker Compose in your own production environment.

-With Docker Compose, you can have a sure that your application is ready to go to production.
-You can run it in your own machine, in a server with Docker compose or in a Docker Swarm cluster.
+With Docker Compose, you can have sure that your application is ready to go to production.
+You can run it in your own machine, in a server with Docker compose, or in a Docker Swarm cluster.

 Now I'm going to stop talking and let's get down to business.

-I don't want to teach about Docker concepts, then I'll show a Dockerfile ready, and I'll comment every step I did.
+I don't want to teach about Docker concepts, so I'll show a Dockerfile ready, and I'll comment on every step I did.

 Creating a Meteor simple application